 Adopt a high-fibre vegetarian diet with green leafy vegetables, whole grains, cereals and fruits, and drink plenty of fluids for piles (hemorrhoids) prevention.

 At this stage, non-surgical treatment options such as injections (sclerotherapy) and banding are available.

-“The very next day I could pass stool with almost no pain or suture at the site” he said.
-He went back home and was able to resume his daily activities.
+“The very next day I could pass stool with almost no pain or suture at the site,” said Joseph.

 Are you experiencing itching and swelling around the bottom?
 Visit us for a quick consultation with Dr. Amarchand S. Bajaj and learn about treatment options for piles that are best suited to you.